Argungu Fishing Festival: History

 The festival began in the year 1934, as a mark of the end of the centuries-old hostility between the Sokoto Caliphate and the Kebbi Kingdom.
 This festival has brought huge progress to the development of the state as a whole.

 It is usually called a Fishing-Frenzy Festival.
 The festival is celebrated to mark the beginning of the fishing season in Argungu, a river-side town in Kebbi State.
 It is celebrated between February and March every year.

-In 2005, the winning fish weighed 75kg, and needed four men to hoist it onto the scales.
-In 2006 the festival banned fishing due to safety concerns relating to the low water levels.
+In 2005, the winning fish weighed 75 kg, and needed four men to hoist it onto the scales.
+In 2006, the festival banned fishing due to safety concerns relating to the low water levels.
 The importance of the festival to the economy has led the government to conserve fish stock by prohibiting the use of gill nets and cast nets.
 The Zauro polder project, an irrigation scheme in the Rima River floodplain to the south of Argungu, has been criticized because the reservoir threatens to flood the traditional site of the festival.